maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 1. *Adaptive*.
 The ecosystem changes over time and should be adaptive to all platforms that meet the platform requirenments.
 2. *Self-organising*.
 The ecosystem changes over time, different sets of platforms create different ecosystems.
 3. *Open*.
 The platform can always be extended with other platforms or sub-ecosystems.
-4. *Single Purpose*.
-Every platform should have a single purpose to avoid to-complex-to-handle setups.

 _Important: Dorel Juvenile avoids third party walled gardens.
 Meaning that access to ecosystems are restricted.
 This would be considered an anti-pattern!_